Jymit/macos-notes/startwiththebasics.md

 /usr/lib/libSystem.B.dylib

 LC_DYLIB - command defines the path for Linker to find the Dylib, and there can be however many of these commands as are required for the number of Dynamic Libraries.

+### Signed system volume security
+For macOS 10.15, Apple introduced the read-only system volume, a dedicated, isolated volume for system content. macOS 11 adds strong cryptographic protections to system content with a signed system volume (SSV).
+SSV features a kernel mechanism that verifies the integrity of the system content at runtime and rejects any data — code and non-code — without a valid cryptographic signature from Apple.
+Inc talking about svv [link](https://support.apple.com/en-gb/guide/security/secd698747c9/web)

+### SSV
+Signed System Volume
+Every file on Big Sur’s System volume now has a SHA-256 cryptographic hash which is stored in the file system metadata.
+When data is read from the SSV, its current hash is compared with the stored hash to verify that the file hasn’t been tampered with or damaged.
+Those familiar with my file integrity tools will recognise that this is essentially the same technique employed by them.